-Amy Clare Tasker, art, Ashley Cowan, Atmos Theatre, Barbara Jwanouskos, Bennet Fisher, Bridgette Dutta Portman, Christian Simonsen, Evan Winchester, Evelyn Jean Pine, insecurity, intimidation, Jeremy Cole, Kirk Shimano, Marissa Skudlarek, Melissa Fall, MR Fall, Neil Higgins, Nirmala Nataraj, No Nude Men Productions, Of Olympic Proportions, Patricia Milton, playwrighting, San Francisco Olympians Festival, San Francisco TheaterPub, Songs of Hestia, Stuart Bousel, theatre, writing
+Amy Clare Tasker, art, artistic collaboration, artistic critique, artistic feedback, artistic influence, artistic process, Ashley Cowan, Atmos Theatre, Barbara Jwanouskos, Bay Area theatre, Bennet Fisher, black box theatre, Bridgette Dutta Portman, Christian Simonsen, community theatre, Evan Winchester, Evelyn Jean Pine, independent theatre, indie theatre, insecurity, intimidation, Jeremy Cole, Kirk Shimano, Marissa Skudlarek, Melissa Fall, MR Fall, Neil Higgins, Nirmala Nataraj, No Nude Men Productions, Of Olympic Proportions, Patricia Milton, playwrighting, San Francisco, San Francisco Olympians Festival, San Francisco Theater Pub, San Francisco TheaterPub, San Francisco theatre, SF Theater Pub, SFThtr, Songs of Hestia, Stuart Bousel, The EXIT Theatre, theatre, theatre is dying, writers festival, writing

 “Someone once said ‘Don’t try to be a great man, just be a man and let history make its own judgment’.”

 — Commander William Riker, Star Trek: First Contact

 [This year I will be a featured playwright for the third annual San Francisco Olympians Festival, featuring original plays based on the legendary Greek Gods.
 I’ve been involved with the festival since its opening two years, primarily as an actor.
 This semi-regular column will focus on aspects of the script I’m writing, anecdotal stories of the festival, and various subjects related therein.]